Carnegie Mellon University

 • Discuss how the employee will engage with team members/customers who may be working in a different environment.
 Does the employee have the tools to effectively engage with a distributed team or stakeholders (e.g., webcam, headset, access to conference rooms, virtual collaboration tools, etc.)?

-• Make a plan to regularly evaluate the current work arrangement’s effectiveness.
+• Make a plan to regularly evaluate the current work arrangement's effectiveness at least annually if not more frequently.
 Please consult with your HR business partner if there are concerns about the current arrangement.

 • Schedule a meeting with the employee to communicate the on-site work arrangement.